Mridul-Mantri/SOC-Project-/README.md

 # SOC-Project-
-Repository for Storing my documentations and Projects of Online Trading using Pine Script Project
+This repository contains the documentation, and analysis for my project exploring online trading using Pine Script.